 Common eye conditions

-There are many different sight conditions but the most common in the UK today are Cataracts, Diabetic Retinopathy, Retinitis Pigmentosa, Hemianopia, Age-related Macular Degeneration and Glaucoma.
+There are many different reasons for sight loss but the most common eye conditions in the UK today are Cataracts, Diabetic Retinopathy, Retinitis Pigmentosa, Hemianopia, Age-related Macular Degeneration and Glaucoma.
 Levels of visual impairment vary from person to person, can deteriorate over time and in some cases can even fluctuate throughout the day.
 If you’re concerned about your eye health, book an appointment with your local optometrist (optician), GP or eye clinic.

 What do we see?
 How the world looks to blind and partially sighted people